Belaws Thailand

 What are the new minimum rates in Thailand?

-Province in Thailand New minimum wage rate
+Province Daily minimum wage (THB)

 How can Belaws help?